 |EAL – Children with whom English is an additional language (out of 88)||37 (42%)||51 (58%)||79 (90%)|

 In addition to the clubs run by Loughton School staff on site, there are limited spaces for 50 of our 120 year 6 children (42%) to attend an extra-curricular club ‘children’s university’ hosted at Denbigh School.
 These figures are in addition to the above.

 We actively encourage sporting activities, both team and individual, throughout the school.
 These have included athletics, country dancing, cross-country running, gymnastics, hockey, netball, soccer and tag rugby.
 Our cross-country, football, hockey and netball teams have been particularly successful, and have often won at Milton Keynes Schools competitions.

 Whenever possible we enter school teams in local competitions, arrange friendly matches and extend our pupils’ experiences.
 Our hockey team has enjoyed the opportunity to play matches in the National Hockey Stadium.
 We have also established links with local sports clubs such as Bletchley Rugby Club, Loughton & TMA Football Clubs, Milton Keynes Athletics Club and Milton Keynes Hockey Club.

-As well as celebrating sports and the arts, there are also plenty of opportunities for pupils to develop skills in many other areas such as languages, ICT, sewing and mathematics at our other after-school clubs.
+As well as celebrating sports and the arts, there are also plenty of opportunities for pupils to develop skills in many other areas such as languages, creative writing, ICT, sewing and mathematics at our other after-school clubs.
 Junior Park Rangers outdoor learning club was new this year and one of their many successes was working with the local community to reseed the Millennium Meadow.